Small-Scale Operation For Anglers Seeking Adventure

 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.

-- Six and a half (6.5) full days of guided fishing (two anglers per guide)
+- Six (6) full days of guided fishing (two anglers per guide)

 - Seven (7) nights of single occupancy accommodations on Astove in private room